 - All members of staff have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light.
-We operate within a whole-school community ethos and welcome comments from pupils/students, parents and others about areas that may need improvement as well as what we are doing well. - Appropriate checks will be undertaken in respect of visitors and volunteers coming into school as outlined within our visitors & volunteers policy.
-Visitors will be expected to sign in and out via the office visitors log and to display a visitor's badge whilst on school site.
-Any individual who is not known or identifiable should be challenged for clarification and reassurance. - The school will not accept the behaviour of any individual (parent or professional) who threatens school security or causes others (child or adult) to feel unsafe.
-Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site.
+We operate within a whole-school community ethos and welcome comments from pupils/students, parents and others about areas that may need improvement as well as what we are doing well. - Appropriate checks will be undertaken in respect of visitors and volunteers coming onto the premises as outlined within our safer recruitment policy.
+Visitors will be expected to sign in and out via the office visitors log and to display a visitor's badge whilst on site.
+Any individual who is not known or identifiable should be challenged for clarification and reassurance. - We will not accept the behaviour of any individual (parent or professional) who threatens school security or causes others (child or adult) to feel unsafe.
+Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to our site.